-- (a) vegetative material, but not tree trunks or limbs larger than 100 mm - (b) vegetable peelings or trimmings, but no other kitchen wastes - (c) soil attached to plant roots that may be physically modified but is otherwise in its natural state 12
+- (a) vegetative material, but not tree trunks or limbs larger than 100 mm diameter - vegetable peelings or trimmings, but no other kitchen wastes (b) - soil attached to plant roots that may be physically modified but is (c) otherwise in its natural state1 but not including animal products (eg., manure, feathers, carcasses) other than as an occasional or incidental input.

-Gully means a landform created by running $water^{\wedge}$ eroding a hillside with the appearance of a deep ditch through to a small valley.
+Gully means a landform created by running water eroding a hillside with the appearance of a deep ditch through to a small valley.